jradavenport/jradavenport.github.io/students.md

 <!-- # Student Collaborators -->

 I am fortunate to work with many wonderful students working on a variety of topics.
 This website is an overview (and brag sheet!) for many of their projects & accomplishments.
+These include long-term projects, as well as summer or short-term efforts.

 ## *Student Collaborations*
 <hr>